-There are quite a few loan options available to buy fixer upper homes.
+There are quite a few loan options available to buy fixer-upper homes.

 “By buying a fixer-upper, you can definitely increase the value of the home as it appreciates and as you fix it up,” says Sarah McCalmon, loan officer for the Sierra Pacific Mortgage, Inc., in San Diego.
 “You also have the pride of doing something good for the neighborhood and your community.”

-FHA Loans for Fixer Uppers
+FHA Loans for Fixer-Uppers

 The Federal Housing Administration (FHA) – which is part of the Department of Housing and Urban Development (HUD), offers a few different ones including the FHA 203K Rehab Loan.
-FHA partners with state and local housing agencies and non-profit organization to rehabilitate properties.
+FHA partners with state and local housing agencies and non-profit organizations to rehabilitate properties.

 “To get such a loan, though, you have to get a bid from the contractor, and that contractor must sign an agreement with the lender.
 That underwriter will then review the credentials and client references of the contractor,” McCalmon says.
 “The borrower can do the repairs themselves, too, but the money for the rehab has to be based on a bid.”

 You have to find a local lender that can help you navigate the process.
-The lender also has to be an approved FHA lender and go through a special 203(k) certification course.
+The mortgage lender also has to be an approved FHA lender and go through a special 203(k) certification course.

 How do I qualify for a 203k FHA Rehab loan?

 Some of the rules that might mess people up with these loans are the construction must start 30 days from closing and be complete in 6 months from closing.
-If the homebuyer cannot live in the home while it is being finished, FHA will add an additional six months of mortgage costs to the loan so the homebuyer can live somewhere else without being too strapped for cash.
+If the homebuyer cannot live in the new home while it is being finished, FHA will add an additional six months of mortgage costs to the loan so the homebuyer can live somewhere else without being too strapped for cash.

 “Six months is fast, and if you’ve ever rehabbed anything, it would be very difficult depending on the scope of the rehab, to make sure that you are getting it done in 6 months.
 If you don’t get it done in that time, you may not get all the funds,” she says.

 And McCalmon knows about rehabbing.
 She and her husband bought a fixer-upper, and her husband is a contractor.
 She has advice for homebuyers planning DIY renovations.

 “We live in the construction zone, and now it’s 14 months later, and we are still working on it,” she says.
 “Don’t underestimate the time and money you will spend.
 Always add 10 percent on top of your budget for unforeseen problems.